iryonetwork/network-poc/README.md

   - smart contract keeping a list who is connected with who.
 - `iryo` represents a cloud component that:
   -  allows anonymous entities to share data between each other
   -  recreates / deploys the smart contract on start
 - [`patient1`](http://localhost:9001) and [`patient2`](http://localhost:9002) who represent a patient that:
   - is the initial owner of it's own EHR,
   - has an option to create a new connection with a doctor,
+  - is the only entity that writes to blockchain
   - can send the an encrypted key to the doctor to enable the doctor to read and write to their EHR.
 - [`doctor`](http://localhost:9003) that is able to:
   - receive new keys,